westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 	* what to do to achieve what we require? (insight)
 * Define and test a hypothesis.
 Run experiments
 * Scoop, scrap, sink and sample business relevant data
-* Munge and wrestle data
+* Manipulate, sanitise and wrestle data
 * Visualize data
 * Understand data relationships
 * Tell the machine how to learn from data